-The first book and written language Hebrew script goes back to 1000 BC.
+The first book and written language of Hebrew script go back to 1000 BC.
 The language is more than 3,000 years old.
-It is an old Semitic language and is declared as Israel’s official language.
-It was labeled a holy language because it was used mainly for religious texts.
+It is an old Semitic language and is declared Israel’s official language.
+Hebrew was labeled a holy language because it was used mainly for religious texts.
 It disappeared for a time (from 200 CE to 400 CE) and people stopped using Hebrew for a while before it made a resurgence to become the written and spoken language of the Jewish community around the world again during the rise of Zionism in the 19th Century.

 Modern Hebrew, however, isn’t generally referred to as the Hebrew language any longer.
 It is called either Israeli Hebrew or simply Israeli.
 Modern Hebrew was also the first official language of Palestine after the First World War.
 Today, it’s the one and only official language of Israel.